I’m Laticia Balser, a Certified Dog Trainer, wife, mother of seven, and grandmother of five.

 At one time I lived in a rough neighborhood.
 On several occasions, I came home to find a new adult Pitbull chained to my neighbor’s fence, injured from fighting.
 I would always rescue them, clean them up, bandage them, feed and water them, and love them until they healed.
 I would rehab them into the loving, devoted dogs they were bred to be.
 I never allowed them to be abused again.
 They stayed with me and my children either for the rest of their lives or until I found good homes for them.
 I’ve helped deliver and nursed newborn puppies and learned puppy CPR long ago.

-With two young dogs in the home, and training them daily, my husband mentioned that I should do it professionally, a thought that had never occurred to me.
+With two young dogs in the home, and training them daily, I decided that I should do it professionally.
 Over the next year and a half, I graduated Animal Behavior College and have taken many other courses.
 I’m also working to become certified with the NADOI, CCPDT, IAABC, IACP, and APDT.

 Through my experience and education, I’ve seen a lot of “discarded” pets because they were untrained and the family could not care for them anymore due to disruptive, dangerous, or destructive behaviors.
 A lot of this is preventable if the dog and its family are taught properly how to interact with each other.
 Training is not just for the dog, but more so for the human family.
 We have a responsibility to the pet we chose to bring home or are gifted.
 That animal is a life-long commitment and not a commodity.